- This event has passed.

-In this 90-minute webinar, representative(s) from the Sesame Street Workshop will address potential child concerns and developmentally appropriate responses to relocation transitions, explore resources that caregivers can use when addressing these concerns, and provide useful tips in navigating the resources related to this topic on the Sesame Street for Military Families website.
+Representative(s) from the Sesame Street Workshop will address potential child concerns and developmentally appropriate responses to relocation transitions, explore resources that caregivers can use when addressing these concerns, and provide tips in navigating the resources related to this topic on the Sesame Street for Military Families website.

 This event is hosted by the Family Transitions concentration area of the Military Families Learning Network.